Owning an Exotic Pet: Legalities & Liabilities

 According to the Animal Legal & Historical Center at Michigan State University:

 “Because of the limited nature of the federal government, most regulations occur at the state and local levels, where the police power allows general regulations for the public welfare.
 Federal laws do exist, however, that regulate captive wild animals in some of the constitutionally enumerated areas, such as interstate commerce and foreign policy.”

 The most extensive federal law concerning exotic animals is the Captive Wildlife Safety Act (CWSA).
 Signed in 2003 and effective as of September 17, 2007, the CWSA primarily focuses on large cats and public safety concerns; the CWSA specifically applies to lions, tigers, leopards, snow leopards, clouded leopards, jaguars, cheetahs, and cougars.

 What does the CWSA actually do?
 The CWSA has four specific prohibitions regarding the aforementioned species of cats and their hybrids; under the act, residents of the United States cannot:

 - Import into or export out of the United States

 - Sale or purchase in an interstate fashion

 - Transport across state lines

 - Receive or acquire big cats if the animals are moved from one state to another

-Beyond this federal legislation — which sadly contains many loopholes — exotic animal legal protections and restrictions are mostly left to individual states.
-Let’s take a look at these relevant state laws, information we gathered from the animal rights organization Born Free USA.
-Learn more about the mission of Born Free USA in the short video below.
+Beyond this federal legislation which sadly contains many loopholes, exotic animal legal protections and restrictions are mostly left to individual states.
+Let’s take a look at these relevant state laws, the information we gathered from the animal rights organization Born Free USA.

 We have divided the types of relevant state laws into four categories: